Secondary Breast Reconstruction: When the First Result Is Not the Final One

 We built Altris around this work specifically.

-What secondary reconstruction includes
+What does secondary reconstruction include?

 - Revision of an existing reconstruction - Whether you had implant-based or autologous reconstruction originally, refinement procedures can meaningfully improve shape, symmetry, position, and the appearance of donor sites.